Which place is cheaper, Copenhagen or Tallinn?

 You'll find plenty of kid-friendly things to do in Tallinn.
 Your kids will feel like they stepped into a fairytale in this beautiful city.
 It has countless museums including an open air museum and a zoo.
 There's also nearby Pirita Beach, where you and your kids can enjoy ice cream in a seaside setting.

-Copenhagen is a great city for couples, as it has plenty to offer.
+Copenhagen has so much to offer for a romantic couple's vacation.
 The city is filled with a positive energy that will rejuvenate any couple.
 You can hire a bike or hop on a boat to explore town, or simply wander through the cobblestone streets.
 There are many parks and gardens to explore and culture lovers will appreciate the many museums.

 With so many budget-friendly offerings, Tallinn is extremely popular for backpackers.
 The city is both affordable and unique, which is perfect for travelers on a budget.
 There are plenty of hostels around town as well as casual places to grab a cheap bite to eat.